Quickstart using Leap Hub

 Most of the off-the-shelf integration we have assume internet access or pre-existing dataset.
 We recommend going over the README of each repo to understand its requirements

 In this section we will go over the steps needed to push an existing hub project into your local tensorleap installation.
-At the end of this section you would have a code integration (----LINK NEEDED----) and a model within the Tensorleap platform.
+At the end of this section you would have a model and data integrated in the Tensorleap platform.

 Choosing a hub project